avezzu/caladan-ARM/README.md

 simultaneously provide low tail latency and high CPU efficiency, by rapidly reallocating cores across applications.
 This version is a version specified for ARM processors.
 Not all functions of the original versions are supported.

+## Setup for Bluefield-2

+To run Caladan on the Bluefield-2, you need to configure tje Bluefield-2 in Separated Host Mode.
+Instructions on how to do this can be found [here](https://docs.nvidia.com/networking/display/BlueFieldSWv35111601/Modes+of+Operation).

 ## How to Run Caladan

 1) Clone the Caladan repository.